Wednesday, October 15, 2025

 I do believe Hegesippus’s account is somewhat fictionalized and not a perfect record of what happened.
 It’s only The Gospels and Acts I view as Perfect.

 I also want to point out that regardless of if these Idumeans were or significantly overlapped with the Christians of Jerusalem I still doubt they were specifically guilty of all the things Josephus accuses them of.
 Part of Josephus’s agenda seems to be to scapegoat the Zealots and Idumeans for the worst things that the Rebels did during this war.
+In this very chapter of Wars I find it hard to believe that the Idumeans were both involved in the killing of this Zacharias and then displeased with it in the very next verse.

 Monday, September 1, 2025